 Your XDR should be an open, extensible solution that enables your organization to get more from its existing investments.
 Look for integrations with third parties that will save your organization from a costly and unrealistic rip-and-replace approach.
 Cloud-native solutions are also critical for extending cloud visibility.

-XDR goes far beyond being an improved EDR solution; it should instead be your end game for threat detection and response activities — all under one solution.
+XDR goes far beyond being an improved EDR solution; it should instead be your end game for threat detection and response activities — as part of a unified platform.
 Reaching that level of maturity is a goal that takes time, with the basics in place and a clear strategy as prerequisites for how to get started with XDR.
-With powerful automation, artificial intelligence and expert-built detection and prescribed response actions available through a unified user experience, teams can counter attacks across silos — mitigating risk and resolving threats fast.
+With powerful automation, artificial intelligence and expert-built detection and prescribed response actions available through a unified user experience, security teams can counter attacks across silos — mitigating risk and resolving threats fast.

 People and culture are the keys to the SOC.
-By uniting threat detection sources and strengthening ability and context for fast response, XDR fosters the collaboration and openness that helps teams thrive.
+By uniting threat detection data and tools and strengthening ability and context for fast incident response, XDR enables the collaboration and openness that helps teams thrive.

-If you are attending the RSA Conference 2021, learn more about realizing a vision for XDR during ‘Beyond Endpoints: A Case for Open XDR’ on May 18.
+Learn more about realizing a vision for XDR in ‘Beyond Endpoints: A Case for Open XDR’, presented at the RSA Conference 2021.